IceHe/lib/mac/setup-guide.md

 1.  **Synchronize** the settings

-    via the configuration file `~/.zshrc` from the dotfiles above.
+    via the configuration file `~/.zshrc` from the dotfiles above

 1. TODO : zsh-autosuggestion install - GitHub repo link